EmmaGoodliffe/default/PULL_REQUEST_TEMPLATE.md

 <!-- Check out CONTRIBUTING.md -->

 # Purpose of pull request
-> A description of why this pull request is necessary/preferable and what it hopes to achieve should it be accepted (link to any issues here)...
+> A description of why this pull request is necessary/preferable and what it hopes to achieve should it be accepted (e.g. link to an issue, etc.)...

 <!-- write here -->